Margaret Fountaine: Scientific practice

 The scientific societies of Britain had historically excluded women.
 Like the Royal Entomological Society, the Botanical Society of London and Zoological Society only admitted women in the first half of the 19th century.
 But when Fountaine attended the Second International Congress of Entomology held in Oxford in 1912, she was invited by Edward Poulton, president of the Linnean Society, to formally join the society.
 This marked the height of her entomological career.
 15 years earlier Beatrix Potter had been unable to attend a reading of her own paper at the society, because she was a woman.
 The botanist Marian Farquharson had petitioned learned societies to admit women.
 Farquharson's petition prompted members of the Linnean Society to put the matter to a vote in 1903.
 Female fellows were allowed, and in 1904 a ballot was taken on 15 prospective women fellows.

-In the run-up to World War I Fountaine was on expedition in India, Ceylon, Nepal and Tibet.
+In the run-up to World War I Fountaine was on expedition in India, Ceylon, Nepal and the territories of the Qing Dynasty in what is considered Tibet.
 On the trip she produced watercolours of caterpillars and butterflies, which were published in The Entomologist.
 During the war Fountaine travelled to the US, and in 1917 published articles on her collection while volunteering for the Red Cross.
 In 1918 she ran out of money because she could not get her money wired to the USA.
 Thus she accepted paid work on specimens from the Ward's Natural Science Establishment.
 After the war Fountaine's last entomological expedition was to Khalil in the Philippines.
 An account of the expedition was published in The Entomologist and would 50 years later serve as a reference for conservation work.

 Fountaine was in her mid-sixties, and while she continued to travel for expeditions, she focused her efforts on watercolours and collecting.
 She only published the occasional note on the expeditions in The Entomologist.
-She travelled to West and East Africa, Indo-China, Hong Kong, the Malay States, Brazil, the West Indies and Trinidad.
+She travelled to various places in West and East Africa, Indo-China, Hong Kong, the Malay States, Brazil, the West Indies and Trinidad.
 Her letters to Riley reveal that she was on the hunt for rare specimens.
 Aged 77 she suffered a heart attack in Trinidad.
 Reportedly she was found dead on a path on Mount St. Benedict, with a butterfly net in her hand.
 The Benedictine monk who discovered her, Brother Bruno, brought her body back to Pax Guest House, where she was staying at the time.
 She was buried in an unmarked grave at Woodbrook Cemetery, Port of Spain, Trinidad.

 It was after her death that she acquired general fame, when her collection and diaries were unsealed.
 After her death her literary and artistic talent for drawing butterflies became known more widely.
-She left large collection of scientifically accurate watercolours to the British Museum of Natural History.
+She left a large collection of scientifically accurate watercolours to the British Museum of Natural History.